 - What’s more, the measure specifies brands must offer consumers an “opt-out-of-the-sale” option, letting them tell companies they do not have the right to sell their personal information or use it for any commercial purposes.

-As the latest, comprehensive consumer privacy act, CCPA includes many of the same features that hold brands liable for misuse of customer data and give consumers peace of mind.
+As the latest, comprehensive consumer privacy act, CCPA includes many of the same features that hold brands liable for misuse of customer information (their data, essentially — just not explicitly stated as such in the fine print) and, at the end of the day, give consumers some peace of mind.

 In short, many in California, including consumer advocacy groups, are now satisfied.
 As for brands …